Ramajana05/Ramajana05/README.md

-# Hi, I'm Ramajana 👋
+# Hi, I'm Ramajana

-🎓 B.Sc.
-Applied Computer Science (Mobile Computing)
-📍 Stuttgart, Germany
-💡 Passionate about building creative, user-centered apps
+I love building things that are not just functional, but **feel good to use**.
 ---

 ## 🚀 About Me